Yes, I’ll Still Let My Daughter Dance.

 Screaming ballet teachers left me paralyzed.
 Tense.
 There was no nurses office to escape to.
 I did not thrive under that pressure.
 It scared me and validated all the doubts I had about myself and my ability.

 Injuries were ongoing.
 I danced through so much pain.
 Teachers told you the stories of dancers performing on broken bones.
 To be hardcore, was to accept the pain.
+So I did.